Abdur Rouf Talukder: Career

 Talukder joined the Bangladesh Civil Service in 1985.
-He was a member of Bangladesh Civil Service Administration Cadre.
+He was a member of the Bangladesh Civil Service Administration Cadre.

 In October 2017, Talukder was appointed the additional secretary of budget and macroeconomics in the Finance Division of the Ministry of Finance.

 Talukder was appointed the acting secretary of the Ministry of Finance on 16 July 2018.
 He replaced Mohammad Muslim Chowdhury.

-At a conference organised by Bangladesh Institute of Development Studies, Talukder blamed the Ministry of Health for failing to spend their budget during the COVID-19 pandemic in Bangladesh.
+At a conference organised by Bangladesh Institute of Development Studies, Talukder blamed the Ministry of Health for failing to spend its budget during the COVID-19 pandemic in Bangladesh.
 He received the FY 2020-21 Integrity Award from the government of Bangladesh.
 On 21 September 2021, he was promoted to the rank of senior secretary.

 Talukder served as a director of Bangladesh Foreign Trade Institute and Bangladesh Public Administration Training Centre.
 He was part of a delegation led by Salman F. Rahman to the World Bank.
 He is a director of Hotels International Limited.

-He worked in wide range of government positions in his long illustrious career but his specialization in public finance and economic management has brought him back to Finance Division at almost every rank of his career.
-He worked more than 18 years in Finance Division before elevating to the position of Finance Secretary on 17 July 2018.
+He held a variety of government positions, primarily in public finance and economic management.
+He worked in the Finance Division for more than 18 years before being appointed finance secretary on 17 July 2018.

-Apart from his long career in Finance Division, Talukder has served in Ministry of Industries, Ministry of Food, and Ministry of Information.
-He also worked at Bangladesh High Commission, Kuala Lumpur as First Secretary (Commercial).
+Talukder also served in the Ministry of Industries, the Ministry of Food, and the Ministry of Information.
+He also served as first secretary (commercial) at the Bangladesh High Commission in Kuala Lumpur.

-On 11 June 2022, government appointed Talukder as the governor of Bangladesh Bank.
-On 9 August 2024 he has resigned from his post.
+On 11 June 2022, the government appointed Talukder governor of Bangladesh Bank.
+On 9 August 2024, he resigned from his post.
 He has not been attending his office since 5 August, when Prime Minister Sheikh Hasina resigned and fled the country in the face of a mass uprising led by the Anti-Discrimination Student Movement.

+After the fall of the Sheikh Hasina-led Awami League government, a murder case was filed against Talukder by Bangladesh Nationalist Party politician Mohammad Zaman Hossain Khan over the death of a protestor in July 2024.

 Criticism

-In a New York-based Global Finance magazine ranking, Talukder got D grade as a governor while Sri Lanka central bank governor got A− grade, and Shaktikanta Das, the governor of Central bank of India, got A+.
+In a New York-based Global Finance magazine ranking, Talukder received a D grade, while the governor of Sri Lanka's central bank received an A− grade.
+Shaktikanta Das, governor of the Reserve Bank of India, received an A+ grade.

-Talukder banned journalists from the premises of Bangladesh Bank, an unprecedented move, which resulted in journalists boycotting coverage of Talukder.
+Talukder banned journalists from the premises of Bangladesh Bank, a move that led journalists to boycott coverage, which resulted in journalists boycotting coverage of Talukder.